Cogosense/DmcAccessServer/README.md

 # DMC Access Server Procedures

+## Hardware Overview

+The Qotom hardware used has 4 network interfaces and 4 USB interfaces, an Intel Celeron J1900 Quad Core 2.0GHz CPU, 8 GB RAM and 128 GB of SSD flash storage.
+The power consumption is 10W.

+The interfaces are assigned as follows:

+* NIC 1 - WAN interface connection to the modem or internet
+* NIC 2 - Unused
+* NIC 3 - LAN interface bridged with NIC 4 connected to hdHost or to DMC
+* NIC 4 - LAN interface bridged with NIC 3 connected to hdHost or to DMC

+## OS Install on Qotom

+This applies to both server and gateway machines.

+Equipment needed:
+1. Ubuntu 20.04 USB installation media
+2. USB mouse, USB Keyboard and VGA monitor.
+3. Network connection.

+The Qotom Q1904GN comes with no OS installed and only an AMI BIOS.
+Plug in a VGA monitor, a USB keyboard and USB mouse.
+Plug in the Ubuntu USB installation media and the network cable to network port 1.

+Plug in the power and turn on the unit by pressing the recessed power button.
+Hit the F2 key while the AMI bios is starting.
+Then select Ubuntu from the boot menu.

+In the Ubuntu installation, select the option to erase and reformat the internal SSD and then select the minimal install option and set a user name.

+When the install is complete reboot the machine and remove the USB installation media.

+Reboot and login, start a terminal and do a software update:

+    sudo apt update
+    sudo apt -y upgrade

 ## Initial Installation of the DMC Access Server

 The DMC access server requires a minimum of two interfaces.
 One interface will be